 Jaguar Health, Inc. is a commercial stage pharmaceuticals company focused on developing novel, sustainably derived gastrointestinal products on a global basis.
 Our wholly-owned subsidiary, Napo Pharmaceuticals, Inc., focuses on developing and commercializing proprietary human gastrointestinal pharmaceuticals for the global marketplace from plants used traditionally in rainforest areas.

-Certain statements in this press release constitute "forward-looking statements."
-These include statements regarding the expectation that a separate meeting will be held between Jaguar and the CVM to discuss results from clinical studies that may be used for a decision on Reasonable expectation of effectiveness (RxE) for the proposed EID indication.
-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "aim," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
+Certain statements in this press release constitute “forward-looking statements.”
+These include statements regarding the expectation that the Company will meet with CVM on September 11, 2019, the expectation that the Target Animal Safety technical section of the Company's application for conditional approval of Canalevia for CID in dogs will be submitted to CVM in the third quarter of 2019, the belief that dog experience, such as the recent crofelemer study in dogs with an FDA-approved human TKI, is predictive of the expected benefit of crofelemer in human patients suffering from cancer therapy-related diarrhea, and the expectation that the Company will conduct the commercial launch of Canalevia for CID in dogs, if the Company receives conditional approval for this indication, in the first half of 2020.
+In some cases, you can identify forward-looking statements by terms such as “may,” “will,” “should,” “expect,” “plan,” “aim,” “anticipate,” “could,” “intend,” “target,” “project,” “contemplate,” “believe,” “estimate,” “predict,” “potential” or “continue” or the negative of these terms or other similar expressions.
 The forward-looking statements in this release are only predictions.
 Jaguar has based these forward-looking statements largely on its current expectations and projections about future events.
-These forward-looking statements speak only as of the date of this release and are subject to a number of risks, uncertainties and assumptions, some of which cannot be predicted or quantified and some of which are beyond Jaguar's control.
+These forward-looking statements speak only as of the date of this release and are subject to a number of risks, uncertainties and assumptions, some of which cannot be predicted or quantified and some of which are beyond Jaguar’s control.
 Except as required by applicable law, Jaguar does not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.

 Jaguar Health, Inc.